"And the day came when the risk it took to remain tight inside the bud was more painful than the risk it took to blossom." Anais Nin

 Her professional experience includes a varied range of areas, including in-patient and out-patient substance abuse and dual diagnosis with teens and adults, working with children in pre-schools and elementary schools and working with homeless youth.

 She currently sees children, teens, young adults, families and couples in her private practice.
 Her theoretical orientation is an eclectic mixture of Cognitive Behavioral Therapy, Play Therapy, Psychodynamic theory, Attachment theory and EMDR therapy.
-She is additionally Project Director at Fred Finch Youth Center of a transitional housing program for homeless youth ages 18-25.
+Additionally, she is Project Director at Fred Finch Youth Center of a housing program for homeless transitional aged youth.

 I help children, adults and families with all of the following: